Kaiede/docker-minecraft-bedrock-backup/README.md

 Inside your backups folder, you will need to create a `config.yml` file.
 A quick overview is below, while [more detail is available here](doc/TOOL_CONFIG.md)

-> NOTE: The previous JSON format is still supported in backwards-compatibility, but it is recommended to switch to using YML, which is more readable
+> NOTE: The previous JSON format is still supported in backwards-compatibility, but it is recommended to switch to using YAML, which is more readable

 ```
 containers: